abroroo/til/Cypress/Test dynamically populated children.md

 # Case: Dynamic Population of Div on Button Click
-When dealing with a div that starts empty but is populated based on certain conditions or user interactions, an effective testing approach is to organize your test data and use it to validate the behavior of your code.
+When you've got a div that starts off empty but fills up based on certain conditions or user interactions, the best testing approach is to organize your test data and use it to validate the behavior of your code.

 ## Example Scenario: